readthedocs/readthedocs.org/docs/automation-rules.rst

 When a new tag or branch is pushed to your repository, Read the Docs creates a new version.

-All rules are run over this version in the order they are listed, if the version matches the version type and the pattern in the rule, an action is executed over that version.
+All rules are evaluated for this version, in the order they are listed.
+If the version matches the version type and the pattern in the rule, the specified action is performed on that version.

 .. note::

-   All actions of the rules that the version matches will be executed over that version.
+Versions can match multiple rules, and all matching actions will be performed on the version.

 Predefined matches
 ------------------

-There are some predefined matches:
+Automation rules support several predefined version matches:

-- **Any version**: All new versions will match.
+- **Any version**: All new versions will match the rule.
-- **SemVer versions**: All new versions that follow `semantic versioning <https://semver.org/>`__ will match.
+- **SemVer versions**: All new versions that follow `semantic versioning <https://semver.org/>`__ will match the rule.

 User defined matches
 --------------------

-If none of the above predefined matches meet your use case, choose **Custom match**.
+If none of the above predefined matches meet your use case, you can use a **Custom match**.

 The custom match should be a valid `Python regular expression <https://docs.python.org/3/library/re.html>`__.
 Each new version will be tested against this regular expression.